OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

   * [Authentication Dialog Single Identity](src/templates/auth/authentication-dialog-single-id/) - Present a single identity authentication screen to your end users.

 #### Branding

+  * [Brand Bar](src/templates/generic/brand-bar) - A space in the footer to include your brand name, logo and an optional settings access location.
   * [Splash Screen](src/templates/generic/splashscreen/) - This is a screen to display your company branding while the add-in is loading.

 #### First-Run